pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 But at this point you can write anything.

-Check that you succeeded to write your username into the tags.  ( Run again the 0_read.py script )
+Check that you succeeded to write your username into the tag.  ( Run again the 0_read.py script )

 ### RFID Tag reading loop example